lionheart/QuickTableView/README.md

 ## Author

-Dan Loewenherz, dloewenherz@gmail.com
+Dan Loewenherz, dan@lionheartsw.com

 ## License

-QuickTableView is available under the MIT license.
-See the LICENSE file for more info.
+QuickTableView is available under the Apache 2.0 license.
+See the [LICENSE](LICENSE) file for more info.